interstates21/fractal_explorer/README.md

 - choosing fractal type at runtime
 - changing color mode at runtime
 - changing a complex number seed for Julia at runtime
-- bonus authentic fractal: the cat.
+- bonus fractal from the author: the cat.

 USAGE: (TESTED ON MACOS HIGH SIERRA 10.13)
 ./fractal [1 | 2 | 3 | 4 | 5 | 6 ]
+move with the arrows
+dive in with the mouse
+change color with 1
+change fractal with 2
+change depth with +/-
+change Julia's seed with TAB(on/off) + mouse position

 ![alt text](screenshots/1.png)
 ![alt text](screenshots/2.png)